top of page

 Taken as we are by Brecht, we recognise that his, too, is a methodology rooted in its own historical moment.
 Our butting up together of the learning play with the cheap laughs of the (trad) sitcom is a means to dislodge the warm feelings of Bob Marley-round-the-brazier left wing solidarity that Brecht tends to summon.
 In this sense the sitcom appears to contradict the learning play’s promise of political change.

-The sitcom seems an appropriate form to capture the inadequacies, pretences, melancholic attachments and persistent contradictions of fine art education as it exists in the marketised university.
-Just as Fawlty Towers’ depiction of the shambolic regional hotel ushered in a new era of customer feedback, beige wet rooms, plastic key cards and Warty Towels, we sincerely hope that a sitcom as learning play within a school of fine arts might similarly accelerate change; to establish a representation to which no one should want to return, thus, making space for alternative forms to be established (dissolution-reconstruction).
+The sitcom seems an appropriate form to capture the pretences, attachments and persistent contradictions of fine art education as it exists in the marketised university.
+Just as Fawlty Towers’ depiction of the shambolic regional hotel ushered in a new era of customer feedback, beige wet rooms, plastic key cards and Warty Towels, we sincerely hope that a sitcom within a school of fine arts might similarly accelerate change; to establish a representation to which no one should want to return, thus, making space for alternative forms to be established (dissolution-reconstruction).

 The sitcom already shares epic theatre tendencies - the fragmentary, seemingly disconnected situations within which a motley crew of characters find themselves embroiled.
 Tensions and misunderstandings progress in fits and starts, the butting up of scenes and situations to deny the unified illusion that is promised through university marketing or the mythification of the art school as maintained by ‘successful’ artists, their tutors, their curators and their very, very good friends.